How to Write the Dissertation Findings or Results – Steps & Tips

-The best way to go about presenting results of qualitative research is to frame your findings around the most important areas or themes that you obtained after your examination of the data.
+The best way to present the results of qualitative research is to frame your findings around the most critical areas or themes you obtained after you examined the data.

-An in depth analysis of the data will help you observe what the data is showing for each theme.
-Any developments, relationships, patterns, and independent responses that are directly relevant to your research question or hypothesis should be mentioned to the readers.
+In-depth data analysis will help you observe what the data shows for each theme.
+Any developments, relationships, patterns, and independent responses directly relevant to your research question or hypothesis should be mentioned to the readers.

 Here is an example of how to report qualitative results in your dissertation findings chapter;

 The best way to present your quantitative findings is to structure them around the research hypothesis or research questions you intended to address as part of your dissertation project.